kiorky/db_smart_backup/README.rst

 - Indeed:

-    - First thing to do after after a backup is to look if a folder has more than the configured backups and clean the oldest first.
+    - First thing to do after after a backup is to look if a folder has more than the configured backups per each type of rotation (month, week, days, snapshots) and clean the oldest first.
-    - Then we will just have to prune hardlinks where linked count is stricly inferior to 2
+    - Then we will just have to prune hardlinks where linked count is stricly inferior to 2, meaning that no one of the retention policies link this backup anymore.
+It is what we can call an orphan and is willing to be pruned.
     - Indeed, this means that our backups are only in the dumps folder.

 PostGRESQL specificities